Introduction to guest:

 “It starts before it starts.”

-Distracting yourself and “making yourself busy” doesn’t deal with the issue.
+Distracting yourself and “making yourself busy” is not an effective long-term strategy.

 Don’t be afraid to grieve.